UnifiedPush/specifications/specifications/android.md

 ### org.unifiedpush.android.distributor.UNREGISTER

-The connector send this action to unregister to push messages.
+The connector sends this action to unregister to push messages.
 The intent MUST contain 1 extra:
 * token (String): the token supplied by the end user application during registration

 The distributor MUST send a broadcast intent to the following action when it handles this action: